Want the why behind the printables? Read teaching kids gratitude for the daily habits this toolkit builds.

 Can teachers use this in the classroom?

-The main toolkit is fully secular and works in any setting.
-An optional faith-friendly add-on is included for families and churches who want to connect gratitude to their faith tradition.
+The main toolkit is fully secular and works in any home, school, or community setting.
+For families who want to connect gratitude to faith and prayer, the Coaching Guide includes a short faith-based extension section.

 Related Toolkits & Resources